Gross Profit Margin: How to Calculate ItReading Time: 4 minutes

 - It only looks at the relationship between revenue and cost of goods sold and doesn’t consider other expenses such as operating expenses, taxes, and interest.
 This means that if your company has a high gross profit margin, it may still need to be more profitable due to high overhead costs.

 - It gives a snapshot of a company’s profitability but needs to tell the full financial health story.
-It’s essential to look at other financial metrics such as net profit margin, return on assets, equity, and cash flow to understand the overall financial performance better.
+To understand the overall financial performance better, it’s essential to look at other financial metrics such as net profit margin, return on assets, equity, and cash flow.

 - Different industries have different cost structures and margins, so comparing companies’ gross profit margins within the same sector is essential.